 *The best time-out environment would be “neutral,” in theory, but the basic principles are that it should be neither punitive/punishing nor rewarding.

 *Note: One advantage of following this “time-out formula” is that it turns a time-out into a choice: a child can either choose to behave appropriately or choose a time-out.
 Simple as that.
 Hence, enforcing a time-out is not delivering a “punishment,” but rather allowing the consequence for whatever behavior just occurred.
 And you can remind your child of this, too: “What a bummer.
-I offered you the choice between taking a time-out or cleaning up your toys, and you chose to have a time-out.”
+You know that when you choose to [insert problem behavior] you’re also choosing to take a time-out.
+That’s sad.”
 (Remember, though, don’t overtalk!)

 Here are some scenarios illustrating how to IMPLEMENT A CONSEQUENCE for a one-, two-, and three-year-old: